dvska/django-admin-ip-whitelist/README.md

     2) Add 'admin_ip_whitelist' to INSTALLED_APPS

     3) Add ADMIN_ACCESS_WHITELIST_ENABLED = True to enable django-admin-ip-whitelis (handy if you lock yourself out, you can just set this to False)

+    4) Run migrations to create the table for whitelisted IPs:

+        ./manage.py migrate admin_ip_whitelist

     4) Optionally set ADMIN_ACCESS_WHITELIST_MESSAGE (default is "You are banned.") to change default message for banned user.

 Issues